-- Vesicoureteral reflux (the abnormal flow of urine from the bladder back to the ureters)
+- Abnormal flow of urine from the bladder back to the ureters (vesicoureteral reflux)

 - Kidney stones

-- Diabetes - it causes changes to the immune system, damage to the kidneys, and often results in sugar in the urine, promoting the growth of bacteria
+- Diabetes, which causes changes to the immune system, damage to the kidneys, and often results in glucose (sugar) in the urine that promotes the growth of bacteria

 - Any condition that suppresses the immune system

-- In men, an enlarged prostate may inhibit the flow of urine.
+- In men, an enlarged prostate, which may reduce the flow of urine

 In most cases, UTIs are acute and uncomplicated.
 They are treated and the symptoms subside within a day or two.
-UTIs that spread to the kidneys, however, may cause permanent kidney damage, especially in the elderly and the very young.
-Conditions or diseases that result in chronic or recurrent UTIs may damage the kidneys and, in some cases, cause kidney failure.
-Renal failure and septicemia can be life-threatening conditions.
+UTIs that spread to the kidneys, however, may cause permanent kidney damage, especially in the elderly or very young.
+Conditions or diseases that result in chronic or recurrent UTIs may also damage the kidneys and, in some cases, cause renal failure and septicemia, which can be life-threatening conditions.
 They require immediate treatment, which often involves hospitalization.
-In pregnant women, a UTI can lead to premature labor and delivery and cause high blood pressure.
-In men, a UTI can cause prostate infection and inflammation, which can be difficult to treat.
+In pregnant women, UTIs can lead to premature labor and delivery and cause high blood pressure.
+In men, UTIs can cause prostate infection and inflammation, which can be difficult to treat.